tannerkrewson/lansite/README.md

   * More console messages
 * Steam API Key (string): Required.
 Grab one for yourself [here](http://steamcommunity.com/dev/apikey).
 * Auto OP First User (boolean): Make the first user that logs into Lansite the admin
+* Connect 4 Url (string): Should point to a Connect 4 game programmed by myself and [kevers429](https://github.com/kevers429/).
+You can find the GitHub repo  [here](https://github.com/kevers429/connect4), or try the game out for yourself [here](http://kevers429.github.io/connect4/).

 ## Server Console Commands
 * `help`: View a list of commands
 * `stop`: Exit the server.
 Please note that all data is deleted once the server is closed.
 Users will have to relogin once restarted.
+* `add connect4box`
 * `add matchbox`
 * `add textbox [title];[text/HTML to display here]`
 * `add votebox [question];[choice1];[choice2];[choice3]...`